 If you have any questions concerning the chemicals used in this program, desire to have a copy of the Safety Data Sheets (SDS), questions about the program or have a complaint, please call 281-471-9650.

 Public Works utilizes the City's phone notification system to notify residents prior to spraying.
 You may register online.
 If you need assistance with the registration, contact the La Porte Office of Emergency Management.
-Sign up for phone notifications from the City with Swift Reach.
-While the City utilizes ultra low volume of pesticide chemicals in the spray, residents that maybe concerned about the potential effects of pesticides may desire to the following steps the evening of scheduled spraying:
+Sign up for phone notifications from the City with AlertLP.
+While the City utilizes ultra-low volume of pesticide chemicals in the spray, residents that maybe concerned about the potential effects of pesticides may desire to the following steps the evening of scheduled spraying:

 - Don’t let children play behind or near the truck mounted applications as they are operating